PKT-Watch/watchr-extension/README.md

 Select the `manifest.json` file located in the `/dist/firefox` directory.

 *nb.
 Firefox will remove temporary add-ons when the browser is closed.*

+## Modifying the source

+The CSS for this project is compiled from SCSS files found in the [scss](scss) directory.
+You will need a Sass compiler if you wish to modify the CSS.
+The compiled file should be named `main.css` and be located in the [extension/css](extension/css) directory.

+All JavaScript can be found in the [extension/js](extension/js) directory.
+The project makes heavy use of ES6 modules.
+These can be found in the [extension/js/modules](extension/js/modules) directory.

+There are two manifest files located in the extension directory. `manifest.json` is the Chromium version. `manifest.firefox.json` is the Firefox version (this file will be copied and renamed to `manifest.json` when packaged using the build commands specified above).